PulseLane/Time-Dependence-Counter/README.md

 This mod adds a counter that shows how "time dependent" your cuts are, on a scale from 0-1.

-"Time Dependent" refers to the how different your cut score would be if you hit the block earlier or later in time.
-0 Indicatives a completely time independent cut and 1 indicates a completely time dependent cut.
+"Time dependence" refers to how much the accuracy part of your score (the 15 points for hitting close to the center) depends on timing: i.e. if you were to hit earlier or later in time, how much your score would vary by.
+A 0 indicates a completely time independent - no matter how early/late you hit the bloq your accuracy score will not change.
+A 1 indicates a maximally time-dependent cut - your score will vary significantly if you hit slightly earlier or later.

 The time dependence is measured by the Z component of the normal to your cut plane, see the following for a derivation: